 Finally, accountability and responsibility.
 No matter what aspect of your life it involves, if you make a mistake it’s important to be accountable for your actions.

-Societe Generale offers a two-year Graduate Program to final year university students and recent graduates to kick off their career.
-During the two-year program, an intensive and comprehensive talent management approach will be adopted to develop the candidate’s skills and professional expertise.
-After successful completion of the program, graduates will be on track for more responsibilities and career opportunities.
+Societe Generale offers a two-year Graduate Programme to final year university students and recent graduates to kick off their career.
+During the two-year programme, an intensive and comprehensive talent management approach will be adopted to develop the candidate’s skills and professional expertise.
+After successful completion of the programme, graduates will be on track for more responsibilities and career opportunities.
 They will be integrated into a specific team within the bank which corresponds the best with their profile.
 Rachel Ramachandran, who joined the programme in 2018 in Hong Kong, shared her experience.